pyscf/pyscf.github.io/source/user/sgx.rst

 Introduction
 ============

-Direct computation of the Hartree-Fock Exchange matrix in the atomic orbital basis scales poorly with system size.
-To achieve better scaling, one coordinate of the two-electron integrals is computed analytically, while the other is evaluated on a real-space grid, as proposed by Friesner :cite:`Friesner1985`.
-The PySCF implementation most closely resembles the chain-of-spheres (COSX) algorithm of Neese et al. :cite:`Neese2009`, but with more conservative grids and without P-junction screening.
+Direct computation of the Hartree-Fock exchange matrix in the atomic orbital basis scales poorly with system size.
+To achieve better scaling, one three-dimensional integral in the 6-dimensional two-electron integrals can be computed analytically, while the other can be evaluated on a real-space grid, as proposed by Friesner :cite:`Friesner1985`.
+The PySCF implementation resembles the chain-of-spheres (COSX) algorithm of Neese et al. :cite:`Neese2009`, but uses more conservative grids and does not implement P-junction screening.
 Overlap fitting is used to reduce aliasing errors :cite:`Izsak2011`.
 SGX scales as :math:`O(N^2)` with system size, as opposed to the :math:`O(N^4)` scaling of analytical exchange :cite:`Neese2009`.

 Usage and Example
 =================